ojudz08/Automation_Projects/README.md

-This repository is consist of various exercises from Udemy and Coursera python courses

-This also consists of various Python projects.
+This repository consists of various Python projects.

 The author of the projects solely want to apply all the learnings from the courses taken.